josura/tcga-microbiome-prediction-PHENSIM/data-PHENSIM/README.md

 ./run_model.sh --model-type rfe --dataset data/tcga_blca_resp_gemcitabine_kraken_eset_virtualEndPert.rds
 ```

 The last part of the file name means that it is not a kraken expression set but the endpoint perturbation of the PHENSIM output.
-This name was used to not mantain the code used in the original project.
+This name was used to mantain the code used in the original project.